fraywing/social-linker/README.md

 }
 ```

-4. Add the corresponding types and the directive to each of you link elements, like:
+ 4.Add the corresponding types and the directive to each of you link elements, like:

 ```html
 <a social-linker social-linker-type="twitter"></a>
 <a social-linker social-linker-type="facebook"></a>
 ```

-5. Smack a turtle
+ 5.Smack a turtle

 ***CURRENT SOCIAL TYPES:***